 Many newbie welders ask to use safety goggles if they are wearing a welding helmet.
 The answer is with the use of glasses; you will minimize the chances of flash burn, which often results in vision loss.
 It is better to buy the pair of helmets and goggles together because manufacturers also urge them to use helmets and glasses.

 Leather jackets for welding are popular among welders as it protects them from molten alloy splashes.
 Moreover, you can use these jackets for medium to heavy welding projects due to their incredible flame resistance capacity.
 However, if your budget is tight, then you can also buy a flame-resistance cotton jacket.
-But we can’t suggest you wear these jackets unless you’re working on the light project.
+But we can’t suggest you wear these jackets unless you’re working on a light project.

 Welding is a challenging job; that’s why it is not wise to start the process without wearing gloves.
 Besides, it is necessary to wear inflammable gloves.
 Otherwise, they will not be worth it.
-Gloves wearing not only protects your hands and arms from spattering and also saves you from electric shock in case you’re using an electric welder.
+Gloves wearing not only protect your hands and arms from spattering and also saves you from electric shock in case you’re using an electric welder.
 Moreover, different gloves are available in the market for different welding techniques, so use the suitable one for the job.

 Some welders wear an apron beneath the welding jacket.
 In this way, they eliminate the chance of getting an injury.
 Moreover, the apron will protect your legs as well, which a welding jacket can’t.
 In our opinion, you should pair it up with sleeves and leg pads when working on a heavy project.